bilderkiste/xmlcam/readme.md

 ### Graphic View

-The graphic view show the generated G-Code as the name says as a graphic.
-The bottom sided ruler shows the x axis and the left sided ruler shows the y axis.
+The Graphic View displays the generated G-code visually, as its name suggests.
+The ruler at the bottom indicates the x-axis, and the ruler on the left indicates the y-axis.

+Blue lines represent the original shapes as defined in the XML.

-Green lines represent G0 moves with an security height for the z axis.
-You can define the security height in the settings.txt file.
-You can find more about the settings below.</p>
+Green lines represent G0 movements at the configured safety height for the z-axis.
+This safety height can be specified in the settings.txt file; additional information regarding these settings is provided below.

-The black lines represent the G1 moves, which will move at z height defined in the &lt;z&gt; tag.
+Black lines represent G1 movements, which are executed at the z height defined in the <z> tag.

-It is possible to zoom in and out by clicking the "+" and "-" button.
+You can zoom in and out using the “+” and “–” buttons.

-On the menubar -&gt; Graphic View it is possible to show or hide the G0 and G1 moves as well the calculated points and the grid suitable to the x and y rulers.
+In the menu under Graphic View, you can show or hide G0 and G1 movements, the calculated points, and the grid that corresponds to the x and y rulers.

 ## Tools